 I love filled pasta such as ravioli, don’t you?
 But, did you know that there are actually quite a few filled pasta shapes here in Italy?
 Of course, most people know shapes such as ravioli and tortellini.
-However, during my years living in Italy and whilst doing research for this blog, I have come across about 25 filled pasta shapes, so far (there may well be more!).
+However, during my years living in Italy and whilst doing research for this blog, I have come across about 25 filled pasta shapes.
+So far that is (there may well be more!).
 Have you ever heard of agnolotti, casoncelli, panzerotti or caramelle?
 Many of these more unusual filled pastas are particular to the region in which they originated and, unlike ravioli, aren’t found all over Italy or abroad. (go straight to sage butter recipe)

 Some Pasta History!

 The Italian tradition of making a pasta with filling (meat, cheese, vegetables) is actually very old.
 In fact, lovers of gastronomic history will be interested to know that the oldest versions date back to the early 14th century.
 One that has a pretty ancient history is tortelli Piacentini.
 This kind of tortelli appears to date back to 1351; the year in which, food history tells us, a nobleman called Bernardo Anguissola was host to the famous poet Francesco Petrarca at the castle of Vigolzone, Emilia-Romagna.